MileHacker Logo

 Dining & Tipping

 Eat with your right hand for traditional Indian food.
-Sharing dishes is common.
+Eating family-style is common.
 Tipping is customary in mid-range to fine dining.
 Public drinking is frowned upon.

 Photography Practices

 Photographing public spaces and landmarks is generally fine.
-Always ask for permission before taking close-up photos of individuals, particularly women and kids.
+Always ask for permission before taking close-close-up pictures of people, particularly women and kids.

 Restrictions & Respect